mcrossen/deepsort/README.md

 [![Gem Version](https://badge.fury.io/rb/deepsort.svg)](https://badge.fury.io/rb/deepsort) [![Build Status](https://travis-ci.org/mcrossen/deepsort.svg?branch=master)](https://travis-ci.org/mcrossen/deepsort)

-'deepsort' is a ruby gem that adds the methods you've always wanted to Arrays and Hashes.
+'deepsort' is a ruby gem that adds the methods you've always wanted to arrays and hashes.
 The next time you need to sort or merge an array inside of a hash inside of an array, deepsort makes that as easy as calling .deep_sort or .deep_merge on the object.

 ## Installation